Master of Business Administration: United States

+United States

 Programs

 Full-time MBA programs normally take place over two academic years (i.e. approximately 18 months of term time).
 For example, in the Northern Hemisphere, they often begin in late August or early September of year one and continue until May or June of year two, with a three to four-month summer break in between years one and two.
 Students enter with a reasonable amount of prior real-world work experience and take classes during weekdays like other university students.
 A typical full-time, accelerated, part-time, or modular MBA requires 60 credits (600 class hours) of graduate work.

 Accelerated MBA programs are a variation of the two-year programs.
 They involve a higher course load with more intense class and examination schedules and are usually condensed into one year.
 They usually have less downtime during the program and between semesters.
 For example, there is no three to four-month summer break, and between semesters there might be seven to ten days off rather than three to five weeks vacation.
 Accelerated programs typically have a lower cost than full-time two-year programs.

 Part-time MBA programs normally hold classes on weekday evenings after normal working hours, or on weekends.
 Part-time programs normally last three years or more.
 The students in these programs typically consist of working professionals, who take a light course load for a longer period of time until the graduation requirements are met.

 Evening (second shift) MBA programs are full-time programs that normally hold classes on weekday evenings, after normal working hours, or on weekends for a duration of two years.
 The students in these programs typically consist of working professionals, who can not leave their work to pursue a full-time regular shift MBA.
 Most second shift programs are offered at universities in India.

 Modular MBA programs are similar to part-time programs, although typically employing a lock-step curriculum with classes packaged together in blocks lasting from one to three weeks.

 Executive (part-time) MBA (EMBA) programs developed to meet the educational needs of managers and executives, allowing students to earn an MBA (or another business-related graduate degree) in two years or less while working full-time.
 Participants come from every type and size of organization – profit, nonprofit, government – representing a variety of industries.
 EMBA students typically have a higher level of work experience, often 10 years or more, compared to other MBA students.
 In response to the increasing number of EMBA programs offered, The Executive MBA Council was formed in 1981 to advance executive education.